delioda79/mathsyst/README.md

   alphabet := "ft"
 ```

 and so on.
-It is possiboe to convert from a custom system to decimal and vice-versa:
+It is possible to convert from a custom system to decimal and vice-versa:

 ```
   s := mathsyst.NewSystem("0123")